Colcannon with Mushrooms and Lentils in Gravy

 Defrost peas and drain.
 Then continue to cook in the microwave until hot.
 Toss with butter (portion for peas) and green onions and season with some salt.

-Serve sausage, onions, and gravy over colcannon.
+Serve mushrooms / lentils over colcannon.
 Enjoy peas on the side.